hpc2n/selecting-modules/docs/programs.md

 $ ml MATLAB/2024a-hpc1-bdist
 ```

-## Specialized Applications
+## Specialised Applications

-For most specialized packages (Amber, GROMACS, Nextflow, VASP, etc), unless there is reason to believe it is included in a larger package or you include a spurious non-alphanumeric character, `ml spider` will tell you whether it is installed or not.
+For most specialised packages (Amber, GROMACS, Nextflow, VASP, etc), unless there is reason to believe it is included in a larger package or you include a spurious non-alphanumeric character, `ml spider` will tell you whether it is installed or not.
 If the full name of a module includes `CUDA`, then the relevant `CUDA` version will typically be loaded automatically, without the need to choose a CUDA-containing toolchain.

 !!! important

-    Some specialized modules (e.g., Abaqus, Gaussian, and VASP) are license-restricted, and may not load, or may load but refuse to run, if you are not part of the licensed user group.
+    Some specialised modules (e.g., Abaqus, Gaussian, and VASP) are license-restricted, so they may not load, or may load but refuse to run, if you are not part of the licensed user group.
 If you run `ml spider` on a specific version of licensed software, the description may (as with VASP) or may not (as with Gaussian) specify that a license is required.
-It is encumbant on users to determine the licensing requirements of specialized software packages.
+It is encumbant on users to determine the licensing requirements of specialised software packages.

 ### Example: OpenFOAM